wolkykim/qlibc/README.md

 ## qLibc Copyright

 qLibc is published under 2-clause BSD license known as Simplified BSD License.
-Please refer the LICENSE document included in the package for more details.
+Please refer to the LICENSE document included in the package for more details.

 ## API Reference